Mattsky/spruce/README.md

 `python manage.py runserver 0.0.0.0:8000`

-Access the index page at <webserver address>:8000/spruce and log in using the new superuser account.
-You can manage users at <webserver address>:8000/admin
+Access the index page at webserver_address:8000/spruce and log in using the new superuser account.
+You can manage users at webserver_address:8000/admin

 ## Contributors